olebole/irafdoc/doc/apextract.extras.rst

   to document which extraction options were used.
   </p>
   <p>
-  For more information get help under the topic <tt>"apextract.package"</tt>.
+  For more information get help under the topic <span style="font-family: monospace;">"apextract.package"</span>.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->
   <h3>See also</h3>